Pravargav/DSA_Note/leetcode-understoodlist-4.md

 ``200.
 Number of Islands``(implicit graph format not adjacency list)

 -> To check cyclicity of directed graph we use both visited array and recursion stack array because [visit this video](https://youtu.be/9twcmtQj4DU?si=9ytHYKKb5rtX_bSX)

+-> For topological sort same dfs code but just add stack.push(curr) after for loop